Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 and sensors (Kozlek / RehabMan v6.26) - bitbucket.org

-A slightly older but no less up-to-date version of the monitor.
+A slightly older but no less current version of the monitor.

 and plugins (RehabMan) - bitbucket.org

-Beginning with Haswell, any application or service can check the PCI-ID, regardless of what was reported during the initialization phase.
+Starting from Haswell, any application or service can check the PCI-ID, regardless of what was reported at the initialization stage.

-FakePCIID intercepts these requests and returns the value we specified via FakeID in clover or otherwise.
+FakePCIID intercepts these requests, and returns the value that we specified via FakeID in clover, or otherwise.

 Plugins for FakePCIID have very versatile functionality, all work is described.